 So I chose a high-quality reformer knowing that if I was going to pay for a fancy piece of apparatus for my home gym, I was damn well going to use it.
-Which would then also mean – in the long run – I would receive more value from my purchase.
+This would then also mean – in the long run – I would receive more value from my purchase.

 The reformer I most desired was pricey, so I waited until it was discounted during a Holiday Sale.

-My advice is to consider a reformer that sits higher-up off the floor (some models sit only a couple of inches up off the floor) and one that is mostly wood (some models are mostly metal, which is noisier and can be problematic in humid environments).
+My advice is to consider a reformer that sits higher up off the floor (some models sit only a couple of inches up off the floor) and one that is mostly wood (some models are mostly metal, which is noisier and can be problematic in humid environments).

-There are other differences between the brands – such as the number and type of resistance springs used, or the variable adjustments with the foot bar.
+There are other differences between the brands – such as the number and type of resistance springs used or the variable adjustments with the foot bar.

-If you were to use your reformer for only 1 year, once each week, it would cost you $57 each time – already that is less than the cost of working with a private Pilates trainer at their facility.
+If you were to use your reformer for only one year, once each week, it would cost you $57 each time – already that is less than the cost of working with a private Pilates trainer at their facility.
 If you were to use your reformer twice a week for 10 years that would cost you $2.86 per workout.